 with its slow data links, tiny JPEGs, buffering RealPlayer,

-It did not the tiniest fraction of the wonderful content
+It did not have the tiniest fraction of the wonderful

 What I miss is that I could "go on the internet" and be in a creative corner of the human experience.
 Today if you "go on the internet", that means you pulled your phone out of your pocket, dismissed some notification spam and start reading click-bait shared by people you have met on social media.